-An important part of our identity formation is the freedom to explore different interests and dreams, thereby finding paths that align with our whole selves.
-But what happens when we are raised in homes where safety is emphasized above all else?
-In these homes, safety typically entails following a predetermined life plan: excelling academically, obtaining a job with a defined career path, getting married, having children, and so forth.
-This strict road map offers limited opportunities for exploration outside the traditional path that is anticipated of us.
+An essential part of identity formation is having the freedom to explore different interests and dreams, allowing us to find paths that align with our whole selves.
+But what happens when we are raised in homes where safety and stability are prioritized above all else?
+In many immigrant families, safety often means following a predetermined life plan: excelling academically, obtaining a stable career, getting married, and starting a family.
+This strict roadmap can limit opportunities for exploration beyond the traditional expectations placed upon us.

-Being children of immigrants can make it challenging to question the path that has been set for us.
-Questioning our parents may sometimes be interpreted as disrespecting our parents' sacrifices, which can trigger feelings of shame and guilt in us.
-We often feel a great amount of respect for our immigrant parents, who often arrived alone to begin a new life in a different part of the world.
-We understand that their primary and fundamental requirement in life was safety, which was crucial for establishing stability in a foreign land.
+Being children of immigrants can make it particularly challenging to question this set path.
+Questioning or deviating from it may sometimes be seen as a form of disrespect toward our parents' sacrifices, triggering feelings of shame and guilt.
+We often have deep respect for our parents, who bravely started new lives in unfamiliar countries.
+We understand that their primary focus was to establish safety and stability, essential for building a foundation in a foreign land.

-However, we also have a longing to lead a life that is satisfying and true to ourselves.
-Delving into our desires and wants can be both exciting and anxiety provoking for us, as it might create tension in our relationships.
+However, many of us also long for a life that is authentic and satisfying, true to our own desires.
+Delving into these wants and needs can be both exciting and anxiety-provoking, as it may create tension in our relationships with family.

-Exploring our deepest desires and needs while reflecting on our upbringing and cultural heritage can support us in embracing the elements of our families and cultures that provide us with a feeling of belonging and resilience.
+By reflecting on our upbringing and cultural heritage, we can identify the elements of our culture that provide us with a sense of belonging and resilience.
 This process also enables us to recognize the aspects that we may wish to release in order to regain a sense of freedom from constraints and feelings of detachment in our lives.

 Warmly,